Generic name: ampicillin (oral) [ am-pi-SIL-in ]

 If you are being treated for gonorrhea, your doctor may also have you tested for syphilis, another sexually transmitted disease.

-Use this medicine for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
+Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
 Ampicillin will not treat a viral infection such as the flu or a common cold.

 What happens if I miss a dose?